ClearCB/ddl-script-database/README.md

 ----

-We have created some models of queries (link al scripts) we though it was interesting to think about, but are free to manipulate our database as you want
+We have created some models of [queries](./scripts/queries.sql) and some [exercise](#bonus-exercises) we though it was interesting to think about, but are free to manipulate our database as you want

 Finding the name of the doctor that has an appoitnment with the patient Cesar.